elixir-ecto/db_connection/README.md

 One important design detail in DBConnection is that it avoids copying data.
-Other database libraries would send a request to the connection process, perform the query in the connection process, and send it back to the client.
+Other database libraries would send a request to the connection process, perform the query in the connection process, and then send it back to the client.
 This means a lot of data copying in Elixir.
 DBConnection keeps the socket in the holder and works on it directly.